Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Introduction

-The proposed plug-and-play framework requires no additional hardware and provides a visual geo-initialization module for UAVs.
+The proposed framework requires no additional hardware and provides an image-based scale-normalization module for UAV-to-map geo-localization with georeferenced map imagery.
 Our key contributions are summarized as follows:

-\begin{itemize} \item We propose a single-image vision-only geo-localization framework for UAVs that adapts to altitude variations through relative-altitude estimation and altitude-guided query normalization.
-By translating spatial-domain images into frequency-domain representations and reframing the regression problem into a classification task with a discretized binning strategy, the altitude estimation module provides a stable scale prior from a single nadir image. \item We introduce a quality-adaptive margin classifier (QAMC) to extract discriminative embeddings from aerial inputs of varying clarity.
-To derive specific geographic locations from the retrieval results, a weighted coordinate estimation (WCE) strategy is applied to the top-$N$ retrieved candidates, mitigating the quantization errors inherent in coarse grid partitioning and achieving sub-grid coordinate recovery. \item We demonstrate the feasibility of the proposed pipeline through evaluations on both real-flight datasets and synthetic datasets derived from satellite imagery, encompassing diverse rural and semi-urban terrains.
-The system achieves an inference speed of 13.3 FPS on the reported workstation hardware, operating without reliance on temporal multi-frame sequences, specific semantic targets, or auxiliary distance sensors. \end{itemize}
+\begin{itemize} \item We propose an altitude-adaptive aerial geo-localization framework for UAV-to-map matching that estimates relative altitude from a single downward-looking image and adapts retrieval through altitude-guided query normalization.
+By translating spatial-domain images into frequency-domain representations and reframing the regression problem into a classification task with a discretized binning strategy, the altitude estimation module provides a scale prior from a single downward-looking image. \item We introduce a quality-adaptive margin classifier (QAMC) that incorporates image sharpness and feature norm into margin modulation for aerial image representation learning.
+To derive geographic coordinates from the retrieval results, a weighted coordinate estimation (WCE) strategy is applied to the top-ranked retrieved candidates and increases the reported 100\,m localization success rate compared with selecting only the top-1 grid-level candidate. \item We validate the proposed pipeline on two synthetic datasets and two real-flight datasets derived from rural and semi-urban scenes.
+For our visual place recognition module, altitude adaptation improves average R@1 and R@5 by 41.50 and 56.83 percentage points, respectively, over the same retrieval pipeline without altitude normalization, while the main retrieval pipeline runs at 13.3 FPS on the evaluation workstation. \end{itemize}